-There is a footpath from Boxgrove to Halnaker that runs along the main road but it is separated from the road by a hedge.
+Boxgrove is the nearest village to this iconic Sussex landmark.
+A footpath from Boxgrove to Halnaker runs along the main road but it is separated from the road by a hedge.

 Follow the path until you reach a tarmac lane and turn right.
-Just a short way along this quiet road you’ll see another public footpath sign that leads across the fields.
+A short way along this quiet road you’ll see another public footpath sign that leads across the fields.
 Follow this path until you reach the main road.

 Carefully cross the road and you’ll be at Warehead Farm.
 From the farm, turn right to the tree tunnel.
 Please note the path through the fields is covered in flints and there are a number of stiles along the route.

-From Boxgrove, the route to the windmill is about two miles each way and from Halnaker it’s about one and a half miles each way.
+From Boxgrove, the route to Halnaker Windmill is about two miles each way and from Halnaker it’s about 1.5 miles each way.

 Where to stay

-There are a number of listed buildings in Halnaker that now offer Bed & Breakfast or self-catering holidays including The Old Store Guest House, a pretty flint cottage with an excellent reputation as a B&B.
+There are a number of listed buildings in Halnaker that now offer Bed & Breakfast or self-catering holidays.
+The Old Store Guest House is a pretty flint cottage with an excellent reputation as a B&B.

-Ordnance Survey Map: OS EXPLORER OL10 Covering Arundel, Pulborough, Worthing & Bognor Regis (and this part of the South Downs), this map shows all the public footpaths and bridleways in the area and is perfect for walkers.
+Ordnance Survey Map: OS EXPLORER OL10 covers Arundel, Pulborough, Worthing & Bognor Regis (and this part of the South Downs).
+This map shows all the public footpaths and bridleways in the area and is perfect for walkers.

 This PDF map of the Halanker trail shows the circular route and covers all the points of interest above.